MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/webservices/dynamics-error-codes.md

 |Any|Any|Unknown|

 ## Troubleshoot failed OData/API calls with HTTP status codes
 When you call a web service endpoint, either a [!INCLUDE[prod_short](../developer/includes/prod_short.md)] API or from AL using Httpclient datatype, you get an HTTP status code as part of the response.
-All HTTP status codes that start with 4 (sometimes also written 4xx) are classified as client errors and it is your responsibility to react on these errors and fix them in your code.
+All HTTP status codes that start with 4 (sometimes also written 4xx) are classified as client errors, and it's your responsibility to react on these errors and fix them in your code.

 For more information, see [Troubleshooting web service errors with HTTP status codes](web-service-troubleshooting.md).